wspr/body-segment-param/README.md

     * From Dempster (1955), "Space requirements for the seated operator", Technical Report WADC TR-55-159, Wright-Patterson Air Force Base, Ohio
     * Standard deviations can be calculated from data given by Dempster but have been taken from Zatsiorski (2002).
     * The original data can be interpreted in various ways; here, I've omitted entries "Trunk minus shoulders" and "Trunk minus limbs" with the assumption that "Shoulders+Thorax+AbdoPelvis" is good enough (there's around 0.9% difference from doing so).
+    * To avoid confusion with other models, I've renamed "Thorax" to "Chest" since it omits the shoulders.
+(Technically thorax means chest in Latin, but the disambiguation seemed to work okay.)

 * `fujikawa1963.csv`
     * From Clauser (1969), corresponding to Fujikawa (1963), "The center of gravity in the parts of the human body", Okajimas Folia Anatomica Japonica 39.